Frequently Asked Questions

 FAQ

-We write grants for foundations and government funding, and sometimes for corporate foundations.
 We are driven by our values, which are progressive and social justice-oriented.
 We specialize in areas related to health and human services.
 This includes victim services, mental health, homelessness, substance use disorders, criminal justice, disabilities, and youth services.
-RIC’s clients and experience are pretty diverse, so don’t hesitate to contact us if you want to talk further about your organization and your needs.
+We also support organizations that work on changing oppressive systems.
+They typically do policy development, advocacy, organizing, training and capacity building, and voter mobilization.

 We prioritize regular communication throughout the contract period.
 In general, we recommend having regular calls or meetings (we have found weekly calls and monthly or quarterly meetings most useful).
 We are generally very flexible to accommodate clients’ needs, preferences, and capacity.
 Please contact us to talk more about your organization’s needs.

 No, but we commend you.
 Starting a nonprofit is lots of hard work.
 Fortunately, there are many free resources available through some fantastic organizations whose mission is to help create and sustain effective nonprofits.
-For several resources in one place, go to the Community Foundation of Greater Atlanta’s website and scroll down to “Learn More.”

-No. We generally recommend that nonprofits wait until they have an audit and at least two years of operating experience and measurable outcomes before applying for a grant.
+No, we don’t work with nonprofits that are less than two years old.
+We generally recommend that nonprofits wait until they have an audit and at least two years of operating experience and measurable outcomes before applying for a grant.
 Applying for and managing grant funds requires capacity and established infrastructure, so it’s usually an intermediate step in a nonprofit’s growth.
 You can work with a consultant to get grant-ready but it does require an investment.
 We recommend Catapult Connections, which offers a fantastic coaching package to help nonprofits get grant-ready.

 Our fees are listed under Services and we can also offer custom packages.
-Please contact us for a free 30-minute consultation for more information.
+Please contact us for a free consultation for more information.

 Our clients work in health and human services, capacity building, and systems change (policy, advocacy, voter mobilization).
 Some are national networks and some are state coalitions.
-Their budgets range from $250,000 annually all the way up to $24M.
+Their budgets range from $250,000 annually all the way up to $101M+.
 We are most successful with clients that have operating budgets of $500,000 or more.

-We don’t track this, but anecdotally we can say that there’s a 0-25% chance of getting a cold grant where there is no relationship and the odds increase from there based on the type and nature of the relationship of the organization to the funder.
 Our role in success is to guide clients towards the best matches, consult on relationship-building, and of course to write the best proposal possible that is both compelling and meets the funder’s guidelines.

 Yes and no. There are outliers on either side.
 Our clients received 145 awards in 2022 totaling $30,209,873, ranging from $500 to $9.75M.
 The median award was $25,000 and the average award was $208,344.